 Page

 1. Overarching Corporate Governance

 1.1.
 Introduction 1.2.
 Context 1.3.
 Principles 1.4.
 Instruments of governance 1.5.
 Leadership 1.6.
 Record of Decisions 2 2 2 2 3 3

 2. Corporate Governance Mechanisms

 2.1.
 Introduction2.2.
 Context2.3.
 Code of corporate governance 4 4 4

 3. Scheme of Delegation

 3.1.
 Introduction3.2.
 Key Role of the Police and Crime Commissioner3.3.
 General Principles of delegationDelegations by the Police and Crime Commissioner 8 9 9

 3.4.
 Functions delegated to the Chief Executive 11

 3.5.
 Functions delegated to the Treasurer3.6.
 Functions delegated to the Director of Finance 14 15

 3.7.
-Functions delegated to the Director of Enabling Services3.8.
-Urgent mattersDelegations by the Chief Constable 15 15
+Functions delegated to the Director of Enabling Services 3.8.
+Urgent matters Delegations by the Chief Constable 15 15

 3.9.
 Functions delegated to the Deputy Chief Constable 16

 3.10.
 Functions delegated to the Director of Enabling Services3.11.
-Functions delegated to the Director of Finance3.12.
-Functions delegated to the Head of Logal Services 16 17
+Functions delegated to the Director of Finance 16 17

 3.12.
 Functions delegated to the Head of Legal Services 17

 4. Financial Regulations

 5. Financial Management

 6. Financial Planning

 7. Management of Risk and Resources

 8. Systems and Procedures

 9. Contract Regulations

 10. Joint Working Arrangements

 11. Summary of Delegated Limits